-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment 2.
-Impact Statement It is premature to speculate on a two year implementation period when consultation with industry has not occurred.
-Remove reference to two year implementation period.
-Clarification 3.
-General The document is written such that there will be non-compliances with the licence (see comments below).
-Changes to wording in certain sections need to be made to allow enough flexibility to the licensee to avoid licence non- compliances (see details below).
-4. Preface The statement "Guidance contained in this document provides information on how requirements may be met.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment comments below) flexibility to the licensee to avoid licence non-compliances.(See details below) 4.
+Preface The statement "Guidance contained in this document provides information on how requirements may be met.
 Licensees and applicants are expected to review and consider guidance; should they choose not to follow it, they should explain how their chosen alternate approach meets regulatory requirements" is not reasonable.
 Guidance is meant to be guidance, if the licensee is required to meet guidance criteria, then it is requirement, not guidance.
 Revise wording to: "Guidance contained in this document provides information on how requirements may be met.
-Licensees and applicants are expected to review and consider guidance."
-MAJOR Guidance is meant to be guidance, if the licensee is required to meet guidance criteria (even by other means), then it is a requirement, not guidance.
+Licensees and applicants are expected to review and consider guidance; should they choose not to follow it, they should explain how their chosen alternate approach meets regulatory requirements."
+MAJOR Guidance is meant to be guidance, if the licensee is required to meet guidance criteria (even by other means), and then it is requirement, not guidance.
 5. 1.2 The requirements and guidance in section 3 of this regulatory document apply to the population of workers who have the potential through their work activities to pose a risk to nuclear safety or security, also referred to as the broad population.
-Request a statement for clarity be added, that "Workers in a refurbishment organization, working on a unit which is shut-down and fully defueled, including the vendor MAJOR Request is to provide regulatory certainty.
-Long refurbishment periods over many years (4 units) require clarity as to the requirements, which is why we are asking for a documented exception
+Requirements and guidance in section 4 apply to a smaller subset of workers who fill safety-sensitive positions, as described in section 4.1.
+Request a statement for clarity be added, that "Workers in a refurbishment organization, working on a unit which is shut-down and fully defueled, including the vendor population supporting refurbishment, are excluded from the broad population.
+Similarly, workers on a unit which has been shutdown, fully defueled, and is undergoing safe stating towards decommissioning, are not part of the broad population."
+MAJOR Request is to provide regulatory certainty.
+Long refurbishment periods over many years (4 units) require clarity as to the requirements, which is why we're asking for a documented exception for a specific circumstance.
+Likewise, decommissioning work will affect many units over a long period of time and therefore certainty of the requirements should be established up front.
+6. Section 3.2 bullet 4/Page 4 guidance- first bullet Bullet 4 does not include rest periods; we suggest that wording is added to clarify this bullet as it is included in the guidance section.
+Page 4 guidance first bullet refers to naps.
+Reference to napping possibly being permitted Revise wording to: i.
+4. expectations related to rest periods, if permitted by the licensees Add a 5th bullet: ii.
+5. The process should address regular schedules that allow for a scheduled period of restorative sleep if permitted by MAJOR Reference to napping possibly being permitted during a work shift will raise expectations that this is considered permissible.
+Industry position is that napping is not permitted, as it negatively impacts on plant and personnel safety